mhamilt/phd-thesis/bibliography.md

 273–78.
 Birmingham, UK: Birmingham City University.
 <https://doi.org/10.5281/zenodo.4813359>.

+Klingensmith, Neil, and Suman Banerjee.
+2019.
+“Using Virtualized Task Isolation to Improve Responsiveness in Mobile and IoT Software.”
+In *Proceedings of the International Conference on Internet of Things Design and Implementation*, 160–71.
+ACM.

 Koster, John.
 1994.
 “The ‘Exact Copy’ as a Legitimate Goal.” *CIMCIM Publications*, no. 3: 7–12.
 <https://cimcim.mini.icom.museum/wp-content/uploads/sites/7/2019/01/Publication_No._1__1993__Recommendations_for_the_conservation_of_musical_instruments_in_collections.pdf>.